nss-evening-web-development/curriculum/src/data/curriculum/python/week-01/assignments/accepting-user-input.md

 ## input()

-The [`input()`](https://docs.python.org/3/library/functions.html#input) method is used to receive data from the keyboard.
+The <a href="https://docs.python.org/3/library/functions.html#input" target="_blank">`input()`</a> method is used to receive data from the keyboard.
 This function accepts an optional parameter, prompt, which is a string that is printed to the screen whenever the function is called.

 ```python
 >>> txt = input("Type something to test this out: ")